-Since the first edition published in March 2016, the Code Report has grown to the current format, which relays the monthly results of all five areas of services of Code Compliance - now in more visually appealing and communicative graphics and charts - from that initial issue, which only reported on the activities of Animal Care & Control.
+Since the first edition published in March 2016, the Code Report has grown to the current format, which relays the monthly results of all five areas of services of Code Compliance.
+The initial issue only reported on the activities of Animal Care & Control.